Tony118g/bundu-restaurant/README.md

     ![Staff reservation management section image](documentation/readme-images/reservation-management-section.png)

     * **Pending reservations** - When a staff user selects the option to view pending reservations, all relevant reservation requests are displayed.
-It was decided that only details for the date, time and number of people were important to be taken into consideration when approving or denying reservations and so only those details are displayed.
+It was decided that only details for the date, time, and number of people were important to be taken into consideration when approving or denying reservations and so only those details are displayed.
 Buttons are also displayed to give the user the ability to approve or deny reservations.
 If no pending reservations exist then a message is displayed stating so.

     ![Pending reservations image](documentation/readme-images/pending-reservations.png)